 The result of force acting on a distance.

 This blog is resting.
-These stories will stay put but nothing added to as I pursue start veterinary college, play banjo, draw cartoons and mostly try to do something good each day for the beautiful wild world that is generous enough to have me.
+These stories will stay put but nothing added to as I start veterinary college, play banjo, draw cartoons and mostly try to do something good each day for the beautiful wild world that is generous enough to have me.

 Thank you very much for reading and for any great or small way you extend yourself for something other than personal gain,